Iron deficiency occurs when your body doesn’t have enough of the mineral iron.

-This happens because your body needs iron to make a protein called hemoglobin, which is found in red blood cells.
-Hemoglobin helps carry oxygen around the body.
+This fatigue happens because your body lacks the iron it needs to make a protein called hemoglobin, which helps carry oxygen around the body.

-When your body doesn’t have enough hemoglobin, less oxygen reaches your tissues and muscles, depriving them of energy.
-In addition, your heart has to work harder to move more oxygen-rich blood around your body, which can make you tired (
+Without enough hemoglobin, less oxygen reaches your tissues and muscles, depriving them of energy.
+Your heart also has to work harder to move more oxygen-rich blood around your body, which can make you tired (1).

 Since tiredness is often considered a normal part of a busy, modern life, it’s difficult to diagnose iron deficiency with this symptom alone.

-Summary: Fatigue is one of the most common signs of iron deficiency.
+Fatigue is one of the most common symptoms of iron deficiency.
 This is due to less oxygen reaching body tissues, depriving them of energy.

 The hemoglobin in red blood cells gives blood its red color, so low levels during iron deficiency make the blood less red.
-That’s why skin can lose its healthy, rosy color in people with iron deficiency.
+That’s why skin can lose its healthy color or warmth in people with iron deficiency.

-This paleness in people with iron deficiency can appear all over the body, or it can be limited to one area, such as the face, gums, inside of the lips or lower eyelids and even the nails (
+This paleness in people with iron deficiency can appear all over the body, or it can be limited to one area (7).
+This includes the:

 This is often one of the first things doctors will look for as a sign of iron deficiency.
 However, it should be confirmed with a blood test (

-Summary: Paleness in general or in specific areas such as the face, lower inner eyelid or nails may be a sign of moderate or severe iron deficiency.
+Paleness in areas such as the face, lower inner eyelids, or nails may be a sign of moderate or severe iron deficiency.
 This is caused by lower levels of hemoglobin, which gives blood its red color.

-Hemoglobin enables your red blood cells to carry oxygen around the body.
+Hemoglobin enables your red blood cells to carry oxygen around your body.

-When hemoglobin is low in your body during iron deficiency, oxygen levels will also be low.
-This means your muscles won’t get enough oxygen to do normal activities, such as walking (
+When hemoglobin levels are low during iron deficiency, oxygen levels will also be low.
+This means your muscles won’t receive enough oxygen to do normal activities, such as walking (

-In iron deficiency, low levels of hemoglobin in red blood cells mean that not enough oxygen can reach the brain.
-As a result, blood vessels in the brain can swell, causing pressure and headaches (
+Headaches may occur because low levels of hemoglobin in red blood cells mean that not enough oxygen reaches the brain.
+As a result, blood vessels in the brain may swell, causing pressure and headaches (10).

 Although there are many causes of headaches, frequent, recurrent headaches and dizziness could be a sign of iron deficiency.